Juno Beach is one of the 5 beaches chosen for the D-Day landings on 6 June 1944.

 The Route of Remembrance pays tribute, through the memorial sites it reaches, to the 500,000 Canadian soldiers who fought to restore Freedom to the French people on two occasions during the 20th century.

-During the holidays or a weekend, follow in the footsteps of these soldiers who sacrificed everything in the name of freedom.
+During the holidays or at the weekend, follow in the footsteps of these soldiers who sacrificed everything in the name of freedom.

-For a day or a half-day, choose the tailor-made option and relive the experience of these men who landed on Juno Beach, Gold, Sword or Omaha.
+For a day or half-day, choose the made-to-measure option and relive the events of Operation Overlord on Juno Beach, Gold, Sword, Omaha and Utah.